 Amendments made to the Gambling Act in September 2011 opened the market for online operators to legally offer online horse betting and cards games (poker) effective January 1, 2012.
 The Hungarian Tax Authority is responsible for approving all sites and licenses issued for an initial five-year period.
 After the five-year term, operators may apply for an additional five-year license.
 Net revenues are taxed at 20% and payable to the Tax Authority.
 Operators need to meet a minimum registered capital of HUF 200 million (approx €690,000) in a member state of the European Economic Area (EEA) or within Hungary, have relevant experience in the industry, and a certified gaming and business system.
 ISPs must block unlicensed sites and banking institutions must freeze the bank accounts of unlicensed operators if required by the Tax Authority.
 Unlicensed operators are subject to fines up to HUF 100 million (approx €345,000).
 Online casino games and sports betting remain a monopoly with the state-owned lottery organizer, Szercencsejáték.

-The 1 Hungary site supports English. edit your preferences
+2 Hungary sites support English. edit your preferences

 Hungarian Tax and Financial Control Administration

 Hungary Jurisdiction News

 Kwaysser second Hungarian to win WSOP title, $617,214

 Valdemar “Luigi” Kwaysser won the $10,000 buy-in Pot-Limit Hold’em World Championship at the World Series of Poker on Wednesday morning.
 It was the first WSOP bracelet for the resident of Budapest, Hungary, worth $617,214.